A history of Stephen Sondheim musicals on Broadway and beyond

 1958: Gypsy

 Sondheim notched his next credit as a Broadway lyricist with this beloved musical starring Ethel Merman as a stage mother from hell.
 The optimistic tune “Everything’s Coming Up Roses” aptly described Sondheim’s rapidly ascending career.
-Broadway’s fourth revival, headlined by Patti LuPone as Mama Rose, bowed in 2008, and a new revival starring Audra McDonald will premiere in November 2024.
+Broadway’s fourth revival, headlined by Patti LuPone as Momma Rose, bowed in 2008, and a new revival starring Audra McDonald will premiere in November 2024.

 1962: A Funny Thing Happened on the Way to the Forum